AdrienBrunel/flexibility/README.md

-# flexibility
+# Flexibility
-Code associated with the publication "Provide flexibility in the reserve site selection problem with exact resolution methods"
+Code associated with the publication "Accountable flexibility in the reserve site selection problem with exact optimisation methods"

-# steps
+# Steps
 1. If this is the first time the code run on your computer, you have to set install_pkg variable to 1 so the needed Julia package can be installed.
 Otherwise, set the variable to 0

 2. Julia version for this code is 1.4.2